magento/knowledge-base/src/troubleshooting/general/pwa-studio-browser-displays-cannot-proxy-to-error.md

 <ins>Actual result</ins>:

-* Your web browser displays the “*Cannot proxy to“* error and the console displays an error like:
+* Your web browser displays the “*Cannot proxy to*“ error and the console displays an error like:

 ```clike
     ENOTFOUND